 Want to build your career as a Biomedical Engineer?
 Biomedical engineering is an interdisciplinary field with the potential to push the horizons of scientific and technological innovations and contribute to healthcare in a big way.
-This article by Careers360 helps you bridge the gap between medical and engineering fields.
+This article by Careers360 helps you bridge the gap between the medical and engineering fields.
 Many students of science often have to make the difficult career decision between medicine and engineering.
 The same was the case for Aswathy M. Nair.
 “After completing my schooling, I had two options: medicine or engineering.
 Yet, I wanted something intermediate where I could explore more,” she pondered.
 Why debate when you can pursue both?

 “I came across a quote which stated that biomedical engineering is a bridge between medical and engineering fields, and that really inspired me.
 I was curious, what could that bridge lead me to?”
 It led her to begin an exciting journey with biomedical engineering three years ago.
 Equal parts engineering and biology, the field promises to be a whole lot of fun.
 So what exactly is it?
 Biomedical engineering is the application of engineering principles to medicine and biology, for the betterment of health and healthcare.